-- to enter/leave the bus in an orderly manner; - to arrive 15 minutes before departure time; Parents are expected to contact the school 15 minutes before departure time if a child is sick or unable to attend. - to keep the school rules as listed above; - to sit in their seats and avoid loudness that would distract the driver; - to take drinks and sweets at the appointed lunch breaks and not while travelling on the bus. - to stay in their appointed groups at all times; - to wear uniform on school tours (school tracksuit may be allowed depending on activity); - to return the parental/guardian permission slips allowing the child to go on tour; - Mobile Phones pupils are not permitted to bring mobile phones on school tours.
+- to enter/leave the bus in an orderly manner; - to arrive 15 minutes before departure time; Parents are expected to contact the school 15 minutes before departure time if a child is sick or unable to attend. - to keep the school rules as listed above; - to sit in their seats and avoid loudness that would distract the driver: - to take drinks and sweets at the appointed lunch breaks; - to stay in their appointed groups at all times; - to wear uniform on school tours; - to return the parental/guardian permission slips allowing the child to go on tour; - Mobile Phones pupils are not permitted to bring mobile phones on school tours.
 Staff members will carry mobile phones should urgent messages need to be passed from parents to teachers and pupils on the tour.
 The school secretary will act as a liaison between parents and the teachers on the school tour by sending text messages to parents to inform them that the tour has arrived safely at its destination and to give parents updated information on the expected arrival time back at school.